squirrel2038/thearchdruidreport-archive/README.md

 ## Summary

-The archiver currently produces a directory, `the-archdruid-report`,
+The archiver currently produces a directory, `thearchdruidreport-archive`,
 containing:

  - One HTML page for each post containing all comments consolidated on